Estimated reading time: 7 minutes

 Make a list of items from the ocean, land, and sky.
-Three for each of the three categories.
+Select three for each of the three categories.
 Seach online for photographs.
-And just like that, you have nine things to draw.
+And just like that, you have nine things to draw for your daily sketchbook.

 A warning: Pick the first photograph that looks ok.
 Don’t spend more than a few seconds to select.
 This is sketching.
 It should be fast and no fuss.
 It’s not a drawing for a watercolor painting.

 Now you may think that all those nine items you have selected are still too hard.

 Here’s my advice: Nothing is too hard to draw.
 It’s only hard if you worry about the result.
 Throw attachment to results out of the window.
 Just look at your subject and keep drawing.
 Draw the worst sketch in the world.
 Before you know it, you will smile.

 Tip # 4: Practice freestyle drawing 15 minutes a day

 There are many excellent drawing exercises out there.
 Don’t complicate things with this or that method.
 Draw in whatever way feels comfortable.